-Far too often, seniors wait until they fall ill and require care to seek the assistance of an attorney.
+Far too often, seniors wait until they fall ill and require care to seek the assistance of an estate planning or elder care attorney.
 Unfortunately, by waiting for a crisis, seniors and their caregivers often encounter more hurdles for qualification and high levels of stress during an already difficult time.
-We assist clients with Medi-Cal pre-planning.
-This involves developing a long-term care plan that seeks to protect assets through traditional estate planning strategies by using asset protection tools such as irrevocable trusts while coordinating private insurance, veterans benefits and other resources that may be available to pay for future care.
+As estate planning attorneys serving Santa Barbara and beyond, we assist clients with Medi-Cal pre-planning.
+This involves developing a long-term care plan that seeks to protect assets through traditional estate planning strategies by using asset protection tools such as irrevocable trusts while coordinating private insurance, veterans benefits, and other resources that may be available to pay for future care.
 Through pre-planning, you can obtain the care you need without losing your life savings.

 Helping you qualify for Medi-Cal